Himujjal/ekon/README.md

 These don't matter for minified form. `Formatter` & `Minifier` APIs will soon be available (TODO!).

-1. Use unquoted strings as key
+1. Prefer unquoted strings as key
-2. Use unquoted strings as values whenever possible
+2. Prefer unquoted strings as values whenever possible
-3. Use single quotes over double quotes whenever possible for values
+3. Use single quotes over double quotes whenever possible for values & keys
 4. Try your best to avoid commas, looks clean
 5. Use 80 as the maximum line length.
 For under 80 chars lines:
     a.
 Arrays should be put into single line for under 80 chars lines
     b.
-Objects should have put into single line with commas for under 80 chars lines
+Objects should have put into single line "with commas" for under 80 chars lines
-6. For nested data structures, prepend at least 2 whitespace.
+6. For nested data structures, prefer prepending at least 2 whitespace.
 No rule beyond that.
     EKON is anyways whitespace agnostic.
+7. Prefer `0` for decimal based numbers whenever possible

 ## Schema Support